simonmcmanus/speclate/README.md

 /pages/contact/contact.html
 ```

-A **page** can be used by multiple routes, using the page specs and selectors to change the appearance.
+A **page** can be used by multiple routes, using the page specs to change the appearance.

 [Example Contact Page](https://github.com/simonmcmanus/speclate-example/blob/master/pages/contact/contact.html)